Staged Auxiliary Heat

 To protect your equipment and improve efficiency, the thermostat enforces minimum run times and delays:

-- At least a 5-minute gap between aux cycles
+- At least a 5-minute gap between compressor cycles (Minimum Compressor Off Time = 5 mins)

 - For gas/oil aux, a 2-minute reverse-staging delay before the compressor restarts after aux turns off (fan runs during this delay)